grafana/mimir/docs/sources/architecture/querier.md

 ## How it works

-To find the correct block to look up at query time, the querier requires an up-to-date view of the bucket in long-term storage.
+To find the correct blocks to look up at query time, the querier requires an up-to-date view of the bucket in long-term storage.
 The querier performs the following actions to ensure that the bucket view is updated:

 1. Periodically download the [bucket index]({{< relref "../operating-grafana-mimir/blocks-storage/bucket-index.md" >}}) (default)
 2. Periodically scan the bucket